I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/usbfnioctl/ni-usbfnioctl-ioctl-internal-usbfn-get-class-info.md

 <p>If the request is successful, the USB function class extension (UFX) returns STATUS_SUCCESS, or another status value for which NT_SUCCESS(status) equals TRUE.
 Otherwise it returns a status value for which NT_SUCCESS(status) equals FALSE. </p>

 ## -remarks
 <p>The class driver should send this IOCTL request during initialization so that it can enumerate the endpoints and attributes.</p>

-<p>The class driver should send this IOCTL request during initialization so that it can enumerate the endpoints and attributes.</p>

-<p>The class driver should send this IOCTL request during initialization so that it can enumerate the endpoints and attributes.</p>

-<p>The class driver should send this IOCTL request during initialization so that it can enumerate the endpoints and attributes.</p>

-<p>The class driver should send this IOCTL request during initialization so that it can enumerate the endpoints and attributes.</p>

-<p>The class driver should send this IOCTL request during initialization so that it can enumerate the endpoints and attributes.</p>

 ## -requirements